Vandegrift Combat Base

 Vandegrift Combat Base (also known as FSB Vandegrift and LZ Stud) is a former U.S. Army, U.S. Marine Corps, and Army of the Republic of Vietnam (ARVN) base north of Ca Lu in Quảng Trị Province, Vietnam.

 History

 1968

-LZ Stud was originally established by the 1st Cavalry Division on Route 9 in early 1968 to support Operation Pegasus, the relief of Khe Sanh.
+LZ Stud was originally established by the 1st Cavalry Division on Route 9 in early 1968 to support Operation Pegasus, the relief of Khe Sanh Combat Base.
 On 14 March engineer construction began on a 150 ft x 2500 ft airstrip and a logistical complex at LZ Stud.
 On 24 March the quartering party moved to LZ Stud and began work on command and communications bunkers.
 By 29 March the strip was opened for C-7 Caribou aircraft.
 On 30 March the 11th Aviation Group moved to LZ Stud.

 The base was later occupied by the 9th Marine Regiment, part of the 3rd Marine Division who renamed it Vandegrift Combat Base after Marine General Alexander Vandegrift.